piratical/mimixcoa/README.md

 # mimixcoa
-Mimixcoa is a markdown server based on Showdown
+Mimixcoa is a markdown server based on Showdown.